NYUDataBootcamp/Book/py-fun2.md

 The answer in this case is `bool` (that is, Boolean), the name we give to expressions that take the values `True` and `False`.
 (Actually, it says `<class 'bool'>`, but `bool` is enough to make the point.)

 Python comes with a list of "operators" we can use in comparisons.
-You can find the complete set in the [Python documentation](https://docs.python.org/3.4/library/stdtypes.html), but common ones include:
+You can find the complete set in the [Python documentation](https://docs.python.org/3/library/stdtypes.html), but common ones include:

 * Equals: `==`
 * Greater than: `>`
 * Greater than or equals: `>=`
 * Does not equal: `!=` (not equals).

-We can reverse comparisons with the word `not`.
+We can reverse comparisons (change true to false and vice-versa) with the word `not`.
 For example:

 ```python
 In [2]: not 1>0
 Out[2]: False
 ```
-Think about that for a minute.
-And remind yourself that spaces don't matter in Python expressions.
+Think about that for a minute and evaluate it piece by piece. `1>0` returns `True` and `not True` is false.
+Additionally, remind yourself that spaces don't matter in Python expressions.

 We can do the same thing with variables.
 Suppose we want to compare the values of variables `x` and `y`.
 Which one is bigger?
 To see how this works, we run the code

 ```python
 x = 2*3
 y = 2**3
 print('x greater than y is', x > y)
 ```

 Here `x = 6` and `y = 8`, so the expression `x > y` (is `x` greater than `y`?) is false.

 **Exercise.**  What is `2 >= 1`?  `2 >= 2`?  `not 2 >= 1`?
 If you're not sure, try them in the IPython console and see what you get.